cardillan/mindcode/doc/syntax/SYSTEM-LIBRARY.markdown

 This variant of the function is optimized to produce faster, larger code.

 **Note:** When printing the exact representation of numbers that are close to integer value, the Mindustry Logic `print` instruction cannot be used, as it would print the rounded value.
-In such case a custom printing routine is used, which can take around 50 steps to output the entire number.
+In such a case a custom printing routine is used, which can take around 50 steps to output the entire number.

 > [!TIP]